 For the Open System or Shared Key authentication algorithm, the authentication mechanism described in 8.2.2.2 (Open System authentication) or 8.2.2.3 (Shared Key authentication), respectively.

 For the FT authentication algorithm in an ESS, the authentication mechanism described in 11A.5 (FT Protocol).

+For SAE authentication in an ESS, IBSS, or MBSS, the authentication mechanism described in 8.2a (Authentication using a password).

 If the authentication was successful within the AuthenticateFailureTimeout, the state for the indicated STA shall be set to state 2.